NYPL/sfr-ingest-pipeline/README.md

 Filtering is supported on a set of pre-defined fields.
 At present the following filters are supported:

 - `language`: Filters results to return only works matching the provided language
+- `years`: Filters results to return only works with publication dates based off the provided range.
+This is calculated from the publication dates associated with the editions for each work.
+This should be formatted as `{"start": year, "end": year}`.

 ## Aggregations/Facets